Base rate fallacy: Example 2: Drunk drivers

+which is the precision of the test.

 Example 3: Terrorist identification

 In a city of 1 million inhabitants, let there be 100 terrorists and 999,900 non-terrorists.
 To simplify the example, it is assumed that all people present in the city are inhabitants.
 Thus, the base rate probability of a randomly selected inhabitant of the city being a terrorist is 0.0001, and the base rate probability of that same inhabitant being a non-terrorist is 0.9999.
 In an attempt to catch the terrorists, the city installs an alarm system with a surveillance camera and automatic facial recognition software.

 The software has two failure rates of 1%: